Automatism (law)

 In criminal law, automatism is a rarely used criminal defence.
 It is one of the mental condition defences that relate to the mental state of the defendant.
 Automatism can be seen variously as lack of voluntariness, lack of culpability (unconsciousness) or excuse.
-Automatism means that the defendant was not aware of his or her actions when making the particular movements that constituted the illegal act.
+Automatism means that the defendant was not aware of their actions when making the particular movements that constituted the illegal act.